 No ark could capture me from out your absence,

 No work of man can steal this emptiness,

 No host of golden light can mock your essence,

 No god exists, without your godly kiss.

-Such is the metaphysics of this soul:
+Such is the metaphysics of the soul:

-From you a broken universe grows whole.
+From you the broken universe grows whole.

 And all the dreams that dreaming ever knew